 Add two to three drops of 3% hydrogen peroxide to one of the glass slides.
 Rapid gas production indicates a catalase-positive bacterium such as Citrobacter.
 Fecal enterococci bacteria are catalase negative; therefore, no bubbling is observed.

-CU: Talent adds hydrogen peroxide to slideample bubbling.
+CU: Talent adds hydrogen peroxide to slide; sample without bubbling action observed.

 For catalase-negative colonies that don’t display bubbling, perform a Gram stain.
 As fecal enterococci, these should appear Gram positive, ovoid in shape, and be grouped mostly in pairs or short chains.